xarvh/talk-elm-js-fatigue/notes.md

 - After years as JS dev, suddenly I was using exclusively a laguage I barely knew despite how my lack of skill with functional patterns frustrated me

+- Elm has a lot of good stuff (no runtime errors, time-travelling debugger...)

 - The only reason I could think of initially was some incoherent (albeit enthusiastic) mumbling about "simpler build pipeline"

 - But eventually I discovered the term I was looking for: